About

 Carmen Yague

-I began practicing Ashtanga Yoga in 2010, and it has been my constant companion ever since.
+I began practicing Ashtanga Yoga in 2010, and it has been a constant in my life ever since.

-I my early years I lived in London, working as a sales executive in the City while devoting my mornings to practice.
-Between 2014/15 and 2024/2025, I travelled to Mysore, India, on several extended study periods and received formal authorisation to teach from my late teacher, Paramaguru Sharath Jois.
-This lineage remains at the heart of everything I do.
+I my early years, I lived in London, working as a sales executive in the City while devoting my mornings to practice.
+Between 2014/15 and 2024/2025, I travelled to Mysore, India, for several extended periods of study and received formal authorisation to teach from my late teacher, Paramaguru Sharath Jois.
+This lineage remains at the heart of my work.

 After running my own Yoga Shala in Madrid, Spain, I transitioned into international teaching.
-Over the last past years I have taught in more than fifteen cities, lived in five countries, and worked with students across Europe and beyond.
-I speak Spanish and English, and if I choose a third language one day, it will likely be Arabic.
+Over the past years I have taught in more than fifteen cities, lived in five countries, and worked with students across Europe and beyond.
+I speak Spanish and English – and if I ever choose a third language, it will likely be Arabic.

-Ashtanga Woman began as a dedicated project in 2024 and has now evolved into a structured method.
-It blends traditional Ashtanga Yoga practice with strength principles, intelligent recovery, and a contemplative approach that brings together both Eastern and Western wisdom.
-It also gives space to the voices of women that have shaped the evolution os spirituality in the West -often quietly and behind the scenes.
+Ashtanga Woman began as a dedicated project in 2024 and since evolved into a structured method.
+It integrates traditional Ashtanga practice with strength principles, intelligent recovery, and a body of work that supports clarity and consistency over time.

-My teaching values are discipline, rigour, clarity, and reasonable boundaries that protect teacher and student.
-I create a relaxed yet clean and focused practice space where students can work safely, attentively, and without noise – internal or external.
+My teaching is grounded in structure, clarity, and boundaries that protect teacher and student.
+I create a relaxed, focused practice space where students can work attentively and without unnecessary noise – internal or external.

-I am grateful to the teachers who shaped my understanding through their clarity, dedication and consistency, and I work to embody those same qualities.
-I am especially grateful to Hamish Hendry and the Ashtanga Yoga London community for making me feel welcome from the start.
+I am grateful to the teachers who shaped my understanding through their experience, dedication and consistency.
+I am especially grateful to Hamish Hendry and the Ashtanga Yoga London community for their early support, and to Philippa Asher for her commitment to correction.

 This is the foundation of The Feminine Yoga Method™ and the core of my teaching.